-Yes, Nôgel’s iron food supplement is suitable for adults and children from age 12.
+Yes, Nôgel’s iron food supplements are suitable for adults and children from age 12.
 It is easier to give iron in syrup form to very small children.
 It all depends on the child´s iron stores and the physician´s recommendation in case of iron deficiency anemia.

 Nettle and nettle extract can be found in several iron food supplements, so nettle is already a well-known ingredient in iron food supplements.
 Nettle contains vitamin K. Vitamin K can also be found in parsley and other herbs, also in sauerkraut, Brussels sprouts, spinach, wheat germ, cauliflower, soy flour, broccoli, rapeseed oil, rosehip berries, cabbage, wheat bran, potatoes, oats, corn, peas and beans.
 So vitamin K can be found in many different foods.
 However, eating vitamin K regularly in large amounts can cause blood clotting.
 However, natural vitamin K is not related to toxic amounts and quickly exits the body.
-Our iron food supplement has been tested in the laboratory for vitamin K. In order to get 100% of the daily recommended dose of vitamin K (in Estonia it is 75 micrograms) from Nôgel´s iron food supplement, you would have to eat about 37 pills and even then it is only 100% of the daily recommended dose, not a dangerous amount.
-One pill contains only 2 micrograms of vitamin K, which is 2.7% of the daily recommended dose.
+Our iron food supplements have been tested in the laboratory for vitamin K. In order to get 100% of the daily recommended dose of vitamin K (in Estonia it is 75 micrograms) from Nôgel´s iron food supplements 30/60 mg, you would have to eat about 37/107 pills and even then it is only 100% of the daily recommended dose, not a dangerous amount.
+One pill contains only 2/0.67 micrograms of vitamin K, which is 2.7/0.9% of the daily recommended dose.
+Iron syrup 10 ml contains less than 7 micrograms of vitamin K, which in Estonia is less than 9% of the daily recommended dosage.
 Read more about vitamin K from HERE.

 It is recommended to take 5-10 g of chlorella daily for an effective detox.
-Nôgel’s iron food supplement contains only 0.17 g of chlorella per pill, which is a very small amount.
+Nôgel’s iron food supplements contain only very small amount of chlorella.
 In Asia, it is recommended to use chlorella to prevent iron deficiency anemia during pregnancy.
 It has also been found that breastfeeding women, who regularly use chlorella, have less dioxins in their breast milk.
 These are only some examples.
-There’s no need to be afraid of the little chlorella in the supplement.
+There’s no need to be afraid of the little chlorella in the supplements.

-No, Nôgel’s iron food supplement has been tested in the laboratory and does not contain iodine.
+No, Nôgel’s iron food supplements have been tested in the laboratory and do not contain iodine.

 No, carnauba wax comes only from the leaves of a palm tree Copernicia prunifera wild harvested in Brazil.
 Palm oil comes from the pulp of oil palms and it is due to new oil palm plantations that large areas of rain forest are being cut down.
 Palms producing carnauba wax grow only in Brazil and to get the wax, leaves are shaken, trees are not cut down.
 These are two different trees.